How Does Proton Eye Therapy Work?

-The treatment uses The Douglas Cyclotron to produce low energy protons which are particularly suited for treating tumours in the eye.
-Unlike other types of radiotherapy, the energy of the beam stops abruptly at a specified depth within the body, so healthy tissue beyond the beam is spared the beam’s energy and possible side effects.
+The treatment produces low energy protons which are specifically suited to treating tumours of the eye.
+Different from other radiotherapy methods, the energy of the beam stops at a specified depth within the body, allowing healthy tissue beyond the beam to be spared from any potential side effects.

-The treatment works by disabling the tumour cells so that they can no longer reproduce and is given as four daily sessions, each lasting about 20 minutes – with the therapy itself taking only around 30 seconds.
+Proton Eye Therapy treatment works by disabling tumour cells so they’re unable to reproduce and is given as four daily sessions, typically lasting about 20 minutes.
+However, the therapy itself takes only around 30 seconds.

 Clatterbridge accepts referrals from four specialist hospitals in Liverpool (St Paul’s Eye Unit), London (Moorfields Eye Hospital), Sheffield (Royal Hallamshire Hospital) and Glasgow (Gartnavel General Hospital).

 A. For cancers of the eye yes, as it is more targeted meaning there’s less damage to surrounding healthy tissues.

 A. Side-effects vary based on the type of cancer and its stage.
 Some side-effects could include fluid leakage from the tumour, loss of lashes, eye dryness or cataract.

 A. No, radiation is given externally so you will not be radioactive after the treatment and can interact with people as normal.

 A. No, the therapy itself only takes 30 seconds and doesn’t cause any pain.